How to Sew a Quick and Easy DIY Tea Cozy Tutorial

 Step 10

-Make yourself a pot of tea and enjoy 🙂
+Make yourself a pot of tea, and have a cup of tea!
+Enjoy 🙂

 My favorite tea?
 Twinings Lady Grey!

-If you are a tea drinker, tell me… what is your favorite type of tea?
+If you are a tea drinker, tell me… what are your favorite tea memories, when did you start drinking tea and what is your favorite type of tea?

 This is adorable!
 I think I need to make one and offer it as a prize in my Pieces in the Garden sew along. 🙂 Thanks for the tutorial.